mpaillacar/mpaillacar-almonacid.github.io/_pages/cv.md

 ======
 * Ph.D. in Financial Economics, University College London, 2027 (expected)
 * M.A. in Economics, The University of Manchester, 2017
-* B.S. in Business and Economics, Austral University of Chile, 2014
+* BSc. in Business and Economics, Austral University of Chile, 2014

 **Research Experience**